cupecups/Z390-Designare-OC/README.md

 - Acquarius13 for figuring out what to edit in OCLPs Source Code
 - deeveedee for pointing me towards using `brcmfxbeta` boot-arg and the method for spoofing a compatible `IOName`.

-1. enable disableIOmapper on kernel quirk or disable intel VT-D on bios
-2. add boot arg e1000=0

-thanks to CaseySJ